awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-source.md

 *Type*: Boolean

 `Location`  <a name="cfn-codebuild-project-source-location"></a>
 The location of the source code in the specified repository type\.
-For more information, see the [http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
+For more information, see the [https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
 *Required*: Conditional\.
 If you specify `CODEPIPELINE` for the `Type` property, don't specify this property\.
 For all of the other types, you must specify this property\.
 *Type*: String

+`ReportBuildStatus`  <a name="cfn-codebuild-project-source-reportbuildstatus"></a>
+This specifies whether to send your source provider the status of a build's start and completion\.
+If you set this with a source provider other than GitHub, an invalidInputException is thrown\.
+*Required*: No
+*Type*: Boolean

 `Type`  <a name="cfn-codebuild-project-source-type"></a>
 The type of repository that contains your source code\.
-For valid values, see the [http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
+For valid values, see the [https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html#create-project-cli) field in the *AWS CodeBuild User Guide*\.
 *Required*: Yes
 *Type*: String